 Canadian labeling: Additional contraindications (not is U.S. labeling): Any stage of heart failure (eg, NYHA Class I, II, III, IV); serious hepatic impairment; active bladder cancer; history of bladder cancer; uninvestigated macroscopic hematuria; pregnancy

-Dosage titration: If response is inadequate based on HbA1c, the dosage may be increased in 15 mg increments with careful monitoring of adverse effects (eg, weight gain, edema, signs/symptoms of heart failure); maximum recommended dose: 45 mg once daily
+Dosage titration: Based on HbA1c, the dosage may be increased in 15 mg increments up to a maximum of 45 mg once daily; monitor closely during titration for adverse effects (eg, weight gain, edema, signs/symptoms of heart failure)

 Dosage adjustment for hypoglycemia with combination therapy: